 In addition to the subject-specific networks, the Nordplus programme includes the Nordlys network.
 Nordlys exchange is available for students of all study fields whose subject has no subject-specific network or in whose network the UEF is not a member, whose subject-specific network is inactive, or who wish to study a different subject than their major during the exchange.
 Nordlys exchanges are coordinated at UEF International Mobility Services.

 Students apply for Nordlys exchange via the online application system SoleMOVE during an application period.
 The annual first call for applications is 1–15 February.
-If there are places and grants left after the first call, a second call for applications will be organised on 1–31 May.
+If there are places and grants left after the first call, supplementary calls for applications will be organised on 1–15 May and 1–15 September.

 Please note